2014 American rescue mission in Syria: History

 Foley, Sotloff and Mueller were all American citizens.
 Foley was working as a freelancer for GlobalPost and other media outlets like Agence France-Presse during the Syrian Civil War when he was captured by IS militants in 2012.
 Sotloff was an American-Israeli journalist who was working as a reporter in Syria before his capture.
-Mueller was a part of Doctors Without Borders and was captured by IS after leaving a hospital in the region.
+Mueller was captured by IS after leaving a hospital in the region.
 IS is a militant group, established in 2006, that primarily operates in Iraq and Syria.
 The organization receives funding from oil production and smuggling, taxes, ransoms from kidnappings, selling stolen artifacts, extortion and controlling crops.

 Foley, Sotloff, and Mueller were kidnapped at varying times and held hostage by IS until their deaths.
 Hostages from other countries were also captured and held for ransom.
 The United States government does not negotiate with terrorists and refuses to pay ransom to these organizations.
 However, there are other countries that do not abide by the same policy and paid the ransom for their citizens held captive by IS forces.
 The surviving hostages were instrumental in assisting the United States with locating and targeting the potential hostage house.
 The US sent the FBI to make contact with former European hostages who were released when their home country paid the ransom.
 During the FBI's interview with the released hostages (whose names have not been disclosed for security reasons), they were able to compile information about the hostage house and where to locate the hostages within the home.